-- All CS and STAT courses required for the major, must be completed with a grade of "C" or better. - All prerequisites to CS and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better.
+- CS 19100 Freshman Resources Seminar and CS 19300 Tools are required freshman seminar courses; corequisites with CS 18000.
+They are not degree requirements. - All CS, MA, and STAT courses required for the major, must be completed with a grade of "C" or better. - All prerequisites to CS, MA, and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better.